xianyichan/stephaniechan.github.io/testproject1.md

 <title>List Infographic</title>
 </head>
 <body>
+<h3 style="text-align:justify">This project aims to collect human traffic data and Earth-related data to track patterns.
+We are to develop a script for data collection, which will be used to identify potential locations for selling our sugarcane drink.
+By analyzing footfall, movement patterns, and Earth data like geography, the company can make informed decisions to sell sugarcane drinks.
+Rigorous testing and validation of the script will ensure data accuracy.</h3>
 <div style="width: 100%; max-width: 600px; margin: auto;">
     <!-- List Item 1 -->
   <div style="margin-bottom: 20px; padding: 10px; border: 1px solid #ccc; border-radius: 8px;">